 - Surgical removal of the appendix

-- Resection of tumors of the abdominal cavity and thorax, including tumors of the liver, spleen and pancreas
+- Resection of abdominal and chest tumors, including tumors of the liver, spleen and pancreas

-- Resection of abnormal skin changes (for example, hemangiomas, nevi)
+- Resection of pathological skin changes (for example, hemangiomas and nevi)

 - Neonatal surgery